Green Bay Packers: Mike McCarthy years (2006–2018)

-In 2006, Thompson hired Mike McCarthy, the former offensive coordinator for the San Francisco 49ers and New Orleans Saints, as his new head coach.
-McCarthy had also previously served as the quarterbacks coach for the Packers in 1999.
-In McCarthy's debut year coaching the Packers, the team began the season with a 4–8 record.
-Then, Brett Favre sustained injuries, as did the backup quarterback, Aaron Rodgers.
+In 2006, Thompson hired Mike McCarthy, former offensive coordinator for the San Francisco 49ers and New Orleans Saints, as head coach.
+McCarthy had served as quarterbacks coach for the Packers in 1999.
+In McCarthy's debut year coaching the Packers, the team began with a 4–8 record.
+Then, Brett Favre sustained injuries, as did backup quarterback, Aaron Rodgers.
 Despite the injuries, McCarthy coached the team to four consecutive wins, finishing with an 8–8 record.

-After missing the playoffs in 2006, Brett Favre announced that he would return for the 2007 season; under McCarthy it would turn out to be one of his best.
-The Packers won 10 of their first 11 games and finished 13–3, earning a first-round bye in the playoffs.
-That was sufficient to propel McCarthy to secure the best record among active coaches through their first 25 games.
-The Packers' passing offense, led by Favre and a very skilled wide receiver group, finished second in the NFC, behind the Dallas Cowboys, and third overall in the league.
-Running back Ryan Grant, acquired for a sixth-round draft pick from the New York Giants, became the featured back in Green Bay and rushed for 956 yards and 8 touchdowns in the final 10 games of the regular season.
-In the divisional playoff round, in a heavy snowstorm, the Packers beat the Seattle Seahawks 42–20.
-Grant rushed for 201 yards and three touchdowns, while Favre tossed an additional three touchdown passes to receiver Donald Driver (as well as a snowball, which Favre memorably threw at Driver in celebration).

-On January 20, 2008, Green Bay appeared in their first NFC Championship Game in 10 years facing the New York Giants in Green Bay.
-The game was lost 23–20 on an overtime field goal by Lawrence Tynes.
-This would be Brett Favre's final game as a Green Bay Packer with his final pass being an interception in overtime.
+After missing the playoffs in 2006, Favre announced he would return for the 2007 season, it would be one of his best.
+The Packers finished 13–3, earning a first-round bye in the playoffs.
+The Packers' passing offense finished second in the NFC, behind the Dallas Cowboys, and third in the league.
+Running back Ryan Grant, became the featured back in Green Bay.
+In the divisional playoff round, in a snowstorm, the Packers beat the Seattle Seahawks 42–20.
+Grant rushed for 201 yards and three touchdowns, while Favre tossed an additional three touchdown passes to receiver Donald Driver (as well as a snowball, in celebration).
+On January 20, 2008, Green Bay appeared in their first NFC Championship Game in 10 years facing the New York Giants.
+The game was lost 23–20 on a field goal by Lawrence Tynes.
+This would be Favre's final game as a Packer.
+McCarthy coached the NFC team during the 2008 Pro Bowl in Hawaii.

-Mike McCarthy coached the NFC team during the 2008 Pro Bowl in Hawaii.
-Al Harris and Aaron Kampman were also picked to play for the NFC Pro Bowl team as starters.
-Donald Driver was named as a third-string wideout on the Pro Bowl roster.
-Brett Favre was named the first-string quarterback for the NFC, but he declined to play in the Pro Bowl and was replaced on the roster by Tampa Bay quarterback Jeff Garcia.
-The Packers also had several first alternates, including offensive tackle Chad Clifton and linebacker Nick Barnett.